 Liquor Bans on College Campuses

-Unfortunately, the policies will almost certainly be ineffective.
-That’s because they’re based on an old myth.
-That myth makes a big distinction between spirits on the one hand, and beer and wine on the other.
+Yet the policies will almost certainly be ineffective.
+That’s because they’re based on a myth.
+That myth makes a big distinction between spirits and beer and wine.

-In reality, standard drinks of beer, wine and spirits all contain the same amount of alcohol.
-In each case it’s 6/10ths of one ounce of pure alcohol.
-They’re all the same to a breathalyzer.
+In fact, standard drinks of beer, wine and spirits all contain the same amount of pure alcohol.
+In each case it’s 6/10ths of an ounce.

-Thus, the policies falsely distinguishes between these beverages.
+Thus, the policies falsely distinguishes between these drinks.
 In doing this, they send a dangerous message.
-It’s that beer and wine are drinks of moderation and that spirits beverages are drinks of abuse.
+It’s that beer and wine are drinks of moderation.
+But spirits are drinks of abuse.

 Of course, there are no drinks of either moderation or abuse.
 There are only behaviors of moderation or abuse.
 That’s why any alcohol policy should focus on behavior itself.

-These new alcohol policies are likely to be counter-productive.
-Reactance theory predicts that students will drink more spirits as a result.
+These new alcohol policies are likely to be counter productive.
+Reactance theory predicts that students will drink more liquor as a result.
 Here’s why.